Tsaousidis/Tsaousidis/README.md

 ---

-> Building products, experimenting with AI, and constantly learning.
+> Building scalable products, experimenting with AI, and continuously learning.